Who is a refugee?

 Last year, 2287 refugees, asylees and secondaries were resettled in Colorado.
 (Click here for additional data.)

 Where are refugees resettled in Colorado?

 The majority of refugees are resettled in the Denver metro area.
-Approximately 100 refugees are resettled in Colorado Springs and Greeley each year.
+Approximately 100 refugees are resettled in Colorado Springs and 150 refugees in Greeley each year.

 Where do refugees come from?